Investigating Black-Box Function Recognition Using Hardware Performance Counters: Function Recognition: A Preliminary Study on X86, ARM, and RISC-V

 \subsection{Implementation Challenges}

-Using HPCs for security applications requires careful thought to avoid measurement biases and other pitfalls.
-Some phenomena, particularly HPC non-determinism, have been investigated in related literature~\cite{weaver2013non,das2019sok}.
-Others have attracted little attention to date, namely the effects of cache warming and optimising compilers.
+Using HPCs requires careful thought to avoid measurement bias and other pitfalls.
+Some phenomena have been investigated in related literature~\cite{das2019sok,weaver2013non}, while others have attracted little attention, like cache warming and compiler optimisations.
+We discuss these challenges forthwith.